medvedevgroup/UST/README.md

     ./ust -i examples/k11.unitigs.fa -k 11

 The important parameters are:

-    -k [int] : The k-mer size that was used to generate the input, i.e. the length of the nodes of the node-centric de Bruijn graph.
+*  `k [int]` : The k-mer size that was used to generate the input, i.e. the length of the nodes of the node-centric de Bruijn graph.

-    -i [input-file] : Unitigs file produced by [BCALM2 in FASTA format](https://github.com/GATB/bcalm#output).
+*  `i [input-file]` : Unitigs file produced by [BCALM2 in FASTA format](https://github.com/GATB/bcalm#output).

-    -a [0 or 1] : Default is 0.
+*  `a [0 or 1]` : Default is 0.
 A value of 1 tells UST to preserve abundance.
 Use this option when the input file was generated with the  `-all-abundance counts` option of BCALM2.

 The output is a FASTA file "stitchedUnitigs.fa" in the working folder, which is the SPSS representaiton of the input.